 What is a civil partnership?

-A civil partnership is a way for couples, irrespective of their gender, to formalise their relationship, without getting married.
-A civil partnership gives the relationship legal recognition.
+A civil partnership is a way for couples, irrespective of their gender, to formalise their relationship and give their relationship recognition, without getting married.

 Civil partnerships create the same legal rights as marriages.
 These rights include those in relation to property and assets, tax treatment such as couples’ allowances and the same rights which apply in terms of inheritance tax.

-Civil partners can also apply for parental responsibility for a partner’s child or children.
+- Civil partners can also apply for parental responsibility for a partner’s child or children.

 How does civil partnership differ from marriage in the UK?